developerdave94/nx-mvie-install/instructions.md

 ### Validate Docker Install and NVIDIA Containers
   1. Validate that docker is installed by typing `docker -v` into the Terminal on the Jetson NX.

+### Creating a Root Install Directory
+  1. Open up the Terminal on the Jetson NX and type `sudo mkdir /opt/ibm` and then `sudo /opt/ibm/vision-edge`.
+Navigate to that follow to validate that the directory was created by typing `cd /opt/ibm` and `ls` to see the `vision-edge`.

 </br>

-## Installing MVI Edge

-### Pulling MVI Edge Runtime Containers From IBM Container Registry
+## Pulling the MVI Edge Containers via IBM Container Registry